ts863716/ts863716.github.io/HousingProject.md

 The goal of this project was to get a better understanidng of the housing market and the current trajectory we are heading towards.
 I wanted to find out if the market is going to continue to rise or if housing prices are starting to fall and try to find any relations.

+The 3.25 GB and 1,229,602 row dataset was downloaded from [here](https://www.redfin.com/news/data-center/)

 ## Data Cleansing & Transformation (SQL)

 To create the necessary data model for doing our analysis and fulfilling the requirements above, the following tables were extracted using SQL